fabioqmarsiaj/spring-docker-jenkins-poc/README.md

   * and then copy to .env file to the workspace, so docker compose could access it.
     * `cp $RESOURCE_POC_ENV_FILE .env`

 Note that jenkins create those files and does not expose them on the pipeline.
-We only need to now that the varible **$RESOURCE_POC_ENV_FILE** is the **PATH** to the secret file.
+We only need to know the varible **$RESOURCE_POC_ENV_FILE** is the **PATH** to the secret file.

 ![alt text](src/main/resources/images/jenkins.png)